 - Most importantly, keep track of how your budget is being spent.
-If you’ve selected Plan Management with Plan Partners, you will get your own online dashboard to keep an eye on your budget with ease.
+If you’ve selected Plan Management with Plan Partners, you will get your own online dashboard - also available as an App - to keep an eye on your budget with ease.

 - Let us know if you have any questions about the way your plan is being managed.

 Each year, you’ll have the chance to meet with your Local Area Coordinator, review your plan, give feedback and make any changes you want.
 Here’s how to make the most of that meeting: